 - Rebekah Bastian, group manager at Zillow.
 Both homeowners and real estate agents can tap into a variety of tools available, including sales integrations, advertising, and more.

-While these industry pioneers have had an impact on the nationwide real estate trends, you can also find local influences as well.
+While these real estate pioneers who changed the industry have had an impact on the nationwide real estate trends, you can also find local influences as well.
 Here at DUFFY Realty, we are always looking for ways to improve the opportunities for buying and selling homes in Atlanta.
 Call to learn more about our services: (678) 318-1700